 A Baby Shower Power Gift that is the Goldilocks of receiving blanket options.
 Three different styles in one project: Baby Bear Decorative Stitch Blanket, Mama Bear Rick Rack Blanket, and Papa Bear Bound Edge Blanket.

 The Pillow Jacket: it’s like an outfit for your pillow.
-The jacket slips over a complimentary fabric-covered pillow to create a new and unique, layered look.
-This pinafore version of the Pillow Jacket makes an adorable nursery accent.
+The jacket slips over a complimentary fabric-covered pillow to create a unique, layered look.
+Our pinafore version of the Pillow Jacket makes an adorable nursery accent.

 A cheater quilt is one in which the top fabric is pre-printed with a patchwork design, allowing you to skip the piecing.
 It’s super fast and easy!
 As a fun twist, we used a soft piped edge rather than traditional binding.